The Litigator LiveThe Litigator Live

 Defence counsel removed for deliberate use of privileged documents

 In 2000768 Ontario Inc. v.
-514052 Ontario Limited and a related action,[2] the plaintiffs sought of two real with the same defendants, collectively known as Orfus Realty.
-During discoveries, the solicitors for one of the plaintiffs inadvertently delivered to counsel for Orfus document briefs that contained documents listed in its as solicitor-client privileged.
-This of privileged materials was only discovered when defendants’ counsel, Milton Davis, delivered a based on his review of those documents.
+514052 Ontario Limited and a related action,[2] the plaintiffs sought specific performance of two real estate deals with the same defendants, collectively known as Orfus Realty.
+During discoveries, the solicitors for one of the plaintiffs inadvertently delivered to counsel for Orfus document briefs that contained documents listed in its Affidavit of Documents as solicitor-client privileged.
+This inadvertent disclosure of privileged materials was only discovered when defendants’ counsel, Milton Davis, delivered a Request to Admit based on his review of those documents.
 Plaintiff’s counsel immediately responded by demanding that he return the privileged documents, a request that was refused.

 The plaintiff ultimately moved to remove Mr. Davis as solicitor of record for the defendants which, due to scheduling difficulties, ended up being brought before the trial judge at the outset of the trial of the action.
 The defendants responded by claiming that privilege had been waived during the course of several conversations among counsel for the parties and further said that the prejudice to the defendants that would be caused from the removal of their counsel and a delay in the trial outweighed any prejudice from their use of the plaintiff’s privileged materials.